You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 * Fatty fish (salmon, mackerel, sardines)

-In addition to limiting or avoiding fatty foods and focusing on nutrient-dense options, there are other dietary considerations to keep in mind when taking Lipitor:
+In addition to following a healthy diet, there are several other tips to keep in mind when taking Lipitor:

 Conclusion